 2017 showed growth on Flybe's main routes (Birmingham and Exeter), but declining performance on Aurigny's routes including Bristol, Manchester, and East Midlands.
-London Gatwick did record slightly higher passenger numbers when compared to 2016, even when taking into account poor weather in February and March, with 8,906 more passengers travelling over the year.
-Aurigny withdrew from its London City route at the end of October 2017 and a number of other winter seasonal cuts to the route network were applied, reducing frequency in shoulder months of the year.
+London Gatwick did record slightly higher passenger numbers when compared to 2016, even when taking into account poor weather in February and March, with 6,873 more passengers travelling over the year.
+Aurigny withdrew from its London City route at the end of October 2017 and a number of other winter seasonal cuts to the route network were applied, reducing frequency.